d-subrahmanyam/Trainings/Microservices/estore-cloud-microservices/estore-gateway-service/README.md

 ## estore-gateway-service

-This service serves as an API gateway server for all the api's exposed by various services thereby enforcing any AuthN and AuthZ activities at a single point.
+This service serves as an API gateway server for all the api's exposed by various downstream services thereby enforcing any AuthN and AuthZ activities at a single point.
 It uses Spring Cloud Zuul to enable a gateway server.
 The Spring Cloud Zuul like all other modules in the Spring Cloud framework are built with Discovery in context.

+This service is hosted on http://localhost:8080

 The idea is that with simple config service redirection to the downstream services can be achieved.
 The only code it might require is for AuthN and AuthZ.

-This service is hosted on http://localhost:8080

 It relies on the route config defined the estore-gateway-service -